-Having a website to feature your video on is definitely a great first step, but don’t forget about the power of social media and its ever growing presence.
+Having a company video on your website is definitely a great first step.
+But – don’t forget about the power of social media and its ever-growing presence.

 YouTube is currently the most popular platform to watch videos on, but if you want to share that video with someone else it’s likely that you’ll send it as a link over Facebook or Tweet it to your followers.
 The power that social media has in sharing videos is incredible, with some videos becoming so popular that they even end up on the news or talk shows.

 Now we know that if you want a quick corporate video to demonstrate to viewers how to use your product, then it will obviously be shared or promoted in different ways.
 However it’s important to consider where it will be seen and which social media sites are the best to post it on.

 Facebook is fast becoming the next big platform to share videos on.
 YouTube is still number 1 at the minute, but competition is so fierce it’s hard to get noticed.
 This is where Facebook steps in.

 A survey from Mixpo shows how advertisers have used and are planning to use video on different social media sites.

 With Facebook, there’s no time limit on how long your videos can be (obviously within reason) compared to Instagram or Vine.
 That gives you the opportunity to post a video that’s a minute long without the risk of anything being cut off.
 Sharing videos on Facebook has become an increasingly popular thing to do.
 Just think of the amount of videos you see on your timeline as you scroll through.

 There is also the opportunity for your audience to comment and ‘like’ your video.
 That means you can hear first-hand what people enjoyed about it.
 It’s still important to keep your video short, though.
 That’s because the longer it is the more likely people are to continue scrolling before they’ve end got to the end.